Zscaler (NASDAQ:ZS) Releases Q2 2022 Earnings Guidance

 Zscaler (NASDAQ:ZS) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.110-$0.110 for the period, compared to the Thomson Reuters consensus estimate of $0.120.
 The company issued revenue guidance of $240 million-$242 million, compared to the consensus revenue estimate of $221.15 million.Zscaler also updated its FY 2022 guidance to $0.500-$0.520 EPS.

 A hedge fund recently raised its stake in Zscaler stock.
-Morgan Stanley lifted its position in Zscaler, Inc. (NASDAQ:ZS) by 1.9% during the second quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 344,900 shares of the company’s stock after buying an additional 6,365 shares during the period.
-Morgan Stanley owned approximately 0.25% of Zscaler worth $74,520,000 at the end of the most recent reporting period.
-42.99% of the stock is currently owned by hedge funds and other institutional investors.
+Morgan Stanley raised its holdings in Zscaler, Inc. (NASDAQ:ZS) by 1.9% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 344,900 shares of the company’s stock after purchasing an additional 6,365 shares during the quarter.
+Morgan Stanley owned about 0.25% of Zscaler worth $74,520,000 as of its most recent filing with the SEC.
+42.99% of the stock is owned by institutional investors and hedge funds.

 About Zscaler